Search Engine Optimization (SEO) Techniques

 16. Include in each page images or other media that complement or reinforce the content of the page.
 Use semantic URLs for your images and provide alternative text for each one.

-17. Add yourself (or your company) to Facebook, LinkedIn, MySpace, Yelp, and other social networking sites -- and always include a link to your web site.
-Put some photos on Flickr or a video on YouTube.
-Again, include links to your site.
+17. Add yourself (or your company) to Facebook, LinkedIn, MySpace, Yelp, and other social networking sites – and always include a link to your web site.
+Develop an SEO strategy for social media.
+Put some photos on Flickr and some videos on YouTube.
+And tweet about it all on Twitter, if you must.
 For a list social networking sites, see http://en.wikipedia.org/wiki/List_of_social_networking_websites.

 19. Get others to link to your site by generating compelling, perhaps even controversial, content.
 What content can you publish that will induce other web writers, bloggers, journalists, and the like to link to your site?
 You also might want to consider reaching out to web sites on similar topics to exchange links.